Best Horror Movies On Netflix: Review Of Netflix Original ‘Clinical’ And ‘It Follows’

-Recently, Netflix added their original film Clinical and the modern classic It Follows to the lineup of their horror movies.
+Recently, Netflix added their original film Clinical and the modern classic It Follows to their horror movie lineup.
 Some of the best horror movies can be found on Netflix, and certainly It Follows deserves to be on that list.
 But Netflix original films have built a reputation for being hit or miss; so many subscribers were skeptical of Clinical.
 Would it be a solid addition to Netflix original movies like The Fundamentals of Caring?
 Or would Clinical be another critically-panned film like The True Memoirs of an International Assassin?

 Review Of Netflix’s Clinical